khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/interaction.md

     - Example:
         - [View file in new page]() -- indicates the destination and doesn’t require an icon.
         - [View file]() -- doesn’t indicate the destination and should have an icon.
-- Always show the icon for better accessibility (i.e., not only on hover) and to account for inline instances.
+- When using the external link icon, ensure it is always displayed for better accessibility and to account for inline instances.
+Do not only show it on hover.
 The icon should use `aria-label="external link"`, or similar, to communicate the purpose to screen reader users.